Infomechanics of Independent and Identically Distributed Particles: Ideal gas in a container

-where (\ref{3dapprox1}) is the high temperature approximation (\ref{stfatt}), in (\ref{3dapprox2}) we substitute $V$ in place of $L^3$ and (\ref{3dapprox3}), which is the classical Sackur-Tetrode entropy formula in three dimensions, is obtained by Stirling's approximation.
 The results of Figs. \ref{fig:approx}, \ref{fig:hyp}, \ref{fig:piab30}, \ref{fig:corr30}, report the entropy (or terms that contribute to the entropy) in $k_B$ units versus temperature in Kelvin degrees.
 All the results are obtained for volume of the cubic box $V=10^{-27}$ cubic meters and mass of one particle $m=1.67 \cdot 10^{-27}$ kilograms.
 With these parameters, the energy of the one-dimensional ground state is

-The size of the set of energy level has been truncated to $|{\cal L}|=50$, having verified that the probability of ${\cal L}>50$ is so small that it does not impact the graphs presented in the following.
+In Figs. \ref{fig:approx}, \ref{fig:hyp}, \ref{fig:piab30}, the size of the set of energy level has been truncated to $|{\cal L}|=1000$, having verified that the probability of ${\cal L}>1000$ is so small that it does not impact the graphs in the entire range of temperature.
 We hasten to point out that the graphs reported in the following are intended to be only a numerical exercise based on the formulas presented in this paper, therefore they will describe the behavior of a real physical system only inside the range of validity of the assumptions that we made.

 Fig. \ref{fig:approx} shows the approximation (\ref{secondappr}) and the numerical evaluation of the entropy $3H_{\cal L}$ of one particle in three dimensions.
 The energy/temperature term $ \beta \mu_{\cal E}$ is reported in Fig. \ref{fig:hyp}.
 At $T=1$ Kelvin this term is approximately equal to 2.37, which corresponds to the following expected energy per dimension Since the mean value of the energy per degree of freedom is lower bounded by $\epsilon(1)$ and since the lower bound is virtually reached at 1 Kelvin, at temperature below 1 Kelvin the energy/temperature term $\beta \mu_{\cal E}$ is forced to grow hyperbolically.
 In passing, we observe that the energy/temperature term $\beta \mu_{\cal E}$ strongly resembles a hyperbole in the entire range of temperature.
 The heuristic hyperbolic fit is the dash-dotted line in Fig. \ref{fig:hyp}.
 At high-temperature, the energy/temperature term reaches the horizontal asymptote of the hyperbole, that, as predicted by the high temperature approximation, is equal to $0.5$.
 However, in the transition region, say $0.3 < T <3$, the approximation error is appreciable.
 For instance, for $T=1$ the numerical calculation gives $\beta \mu_{\cal E}=2.37$, while the heuristic hyperbolic fit (\ref{hyfit}) gives $\beta \mu_{\cal E}=2.86$.